 STEP 1: The first step involves taking a health quiz, which you can find via their website.
 The quiz is simple and only takes a few minutes.
 It breaks down what kind of nutrients your body needs given the standard basics like age, weight, height, dietary preferences, exercise level, etc.

 STEP 3 (OPTIONAL): If you want an even deeper look into your body’s nutritional needs, you can also purchase a blood nutrient test.
-This can be quite handy if you want to learn more about your body and find the root causes of skin issues, brain fog, thinning hair, fatigue, poor immune system, etc. So even if you end up not purchasing vitamins from Rootine, your test results are not a waste.
+This can be quite handy if you want to learn more about your body and the levels of certain nutrients in your blood.
+So even if you end up not purchasing vitamins from Rootine, your test results are not a waste.

 To begin, though, you’ll simply send in your DNA test, which is analyzed via their partnered medical-genetics laboratory.
 This can take several weeks, but once it is complete, you’ll receive a full panel on your DNA and a three-month supply of vitamins.